About the Program

 Designated Emphasis in Film Studies

-PhD students at Berkeley may add a Designated Emphasis in Film Studies to their major fields.
-The designated emphasis provides curricular and research resources for students who want to concentrate on film within their respective disciplines and have their work formally recognized.
-Designed to bring together faculty and students from different departments, the program provides a unique context for rigorous cross-disciplinary thinking and promotes innovative research in the theory and history of cinema.
+PhD students at Berkeley outside the Department of Film & Media may add a Designated Emphasis in Film Studies to their major fields.
+The designated emphasis provides curricular and research resources for students who want to concentrate on film and media research within their respective disciplines and have their work formally recognized.
+Designed to bring together faculty and students from different departments, the program provides a unique context for rigorous cross-disciplinary thinking and promotes innovative research in the theory and history of cinema and media studies.

 Admission to the University